This post may include affiliate links. Thank you for your support.

 Instructions

-• Season short ribs on all sides generously with salt and pepper.
+Then, season all sides of the ribs generously with salt and pepper.

-• Cook: Cover the slow cooker and cook on LOW for 7-8 hours* or until short ribs are fork tender.
+• Slow Cook Short Ribs: Cover the slow cooker and let the short ribs cook on LOW for 7-8 hours or until short ribs are fork tender.
+(SEE NOTES)

 • OPTIONAL FOR A THICKER SAUCE: Add the cornstarch/water mixture to the slow cooker and stir to combine.
 Cover and cook on HIGH for 30 minutes to thicken.